ontoportal/documentation/_includes/shared_doc/platform_overview/tools/tools.md

 corpus;
 - annotate text with terms from semantic artefacts;

-All information available through the {{ include.portal }} website is also available through the REST API documentation.
+All information available through the {{ page.portal }} website is also available through the REST API documentation.